What is a Smart Contract?

 - Accuracy: unless a mistake is preprogrammed into the smart contract, it is physically incapable of doing anything other than what is written in its code.

-- Transparency: not only will you be able to read the smart contract and see if it has been written in accordance to what you wanted or needed, but the fact that it is stored on the blockchain means that all the relevant data will also be visible for posterity.
+- Transparency: not only will you be able to read the smart contract and see if it has been written in accordance with what you wanted or needed, but the fact that it is stored on the blockchain means that all the relevant data will also be visible for posterity.
 For businesses, this can speed up auditing processes.

 Other benefits of using smart contracts will depend on your personal use case.
 Most importantly, all of them have one thing in common: they make everything easier.

 - Not legally binding: in spite of their name, smart contracts are not necessarily actual contracts.
-They may not hold up in a court of law, but this may change on a case by case basis.
+They may not hold up in a court of law, but this may change on a case-by-case basis.

-- Taxation: similarly, how do you tax smart contract transactions?
+- Taxation: similarly, how do you tax-smart contract transactions?
 While some may have their precedent in traditional finance, the ascent of cryptocurrencies has brought some new factors into play.

-- Addressing bugs: no code is perfect and bugs happen, even to the best coders.
+- Addressing bugs: no code is perfect, and bugs happen, even to the best coders.
 Some of them may not be noticed until it’s too late, and transactions on the blockchain are irreversible.
 In other words, mistakes can be costly.

-- Rescinding contracts: as smart contracts are quite literal, there is often no way to rescind them the way you would with a traditional contract, ie. in court.
+- Rescinding contracts: as smart contracts are quite literal, there is often no way to rescind them the way you would with a traditional contract, i.e., in court.

 - Not everyone can read code: simply put, not everyone knows the basics of coding.
 While theoretically, smart contracts should be more straightforward than documents on paper, as they don’t permit fine print.
-However, if you can’t read the code, anyone can write in anything they want with you none the wiser.
+However, if you can’t read the code, anyone can write anything they want with you none the wiser.

-- They can’t get real-world information: smart contracts can’t access information from outside the blockchain, because that might jeopardize consensus.
+- They can’t get real-world information: smart contracts can’t access information from outside the blockchain because that might jeopardize consensus.
 So-called oracles are used to overcome this obstacle.